jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_03_data_transformation_in_databricks.md

 # Module 3 - Data exploration and transformation in Azure Databricks

 This module teaches how to use various Apache Spark DataFrame methods to explore and transform data in Azure Databricks.
-The student will learn how to perform standard DataFrame methods to explore and transform data.
-They will also learn how to perform more advanced tasks, such as removing duplicate data, manipulate date/time values, rename columns, and aggregate data.
+You will learn how to perform standard DataFrame methods to explore and transform data.
+You will also learn how to perform more advanced tasks, such as removing duplicate data, manipulate date/time values, rename columns, and aggregate data.

-In this module the student will be able to:
+After completing this module, you will be able to:

 - Use DataFrames in Azure Databricks to explore and filter data
 - Cache a DataFrame for faster subsequent queries